chyneyee/ReadingJournal/Horror/The_Outsider-Stephen_King.md

 ## Personal Thoughts
 * The writing style is so different from his old style.
 I need some time to adapt it because I read more of King's old works than the newer ones.
 It's more straightforward and less blabbering.
 Still draggy but less beating around the bush.
 * I hope Ralph Anderson is not a recurring character.
 I really don't like him.
 He's overly self-confident and unwilling to accept other people's opinions that contradict what he believes.
-I think most of the male characters in this story are quite full of themselves.
+He's quite full of himself.
 * The story mentions Bill Hodges several times, which I assume is referring to the Bill Hodges trilogy, but I haven't read any of the books yet.

 <br>